+86 1510-529-7925 [email protected]

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review

-Years of experience with the Holga has made sure I am an expert in taping up cameras.
+Years of experience with the Holga have made sure I am an expert in taping up cameras.

-Now let’s look at the real meat of the camera, the lovely 35mm 1.8f lens.
+Now let’s look at the real meat of the camera, the lovely 35mm f/1.8 lens.
 The lens is made out of metal and feels nice and solid, but the focus ring is plastic.
-It feels strong and I did not even notice that it was plastic at first, but I wish it was made out of metal.
-The front of the lens has the light meter and it seems to work well, but more on the metering later.
-The lens has a 52mm filter thread which could be handy if you are using ND or color filters.
+It feels strong, and I did not even notice that it was plastic at first, but I wish it was made out of metal.
+The front of the lens has the light meter, and it seems to work well, but more on the metering later.
+The lens has a 52mm filter thread, which could be handy if you are using ND or color filters.
 The lens also includes your ISO or ASA selector and your self-timer lever.
-That is a lot of controls on a single lens but they seem to work.
-I am not crazy about the ISO selector though, it is something that I would use or change a lot and it feels a little awkward to change the setting.
+That is a lot of controls on a single lens, but they seem to work.
+I am not crazy about the ISO selector, though; it is something that I would use or change a lot, and it feels a little awkward to change the setting.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review